West Indies Federation: Politics

-Proposed and de facto capital
+Capital site: Proposed and de facto capital

 Three member states were proposed as hosts for the capital city of the federation: Jamaica, Barbados and Trinidad and Tobago.
 Earlier in the federal negotiations the general opinion had been that the capital should be one of the smaller islands so that the capital would be in a neutral position to the larger territories and it would be able to inject some buoyancy into one of the (then) poorer economies.
 To this end, Grenada was tentatively selected as the member state to host the capital but this was abandoned after protests from some of the parties involved, and at the London Conference the smaller islands were ruled out for consideration.
 Within Trinidad and Tobago the first proposed site was Chaguaramas, a few miles west of Port of Spain, but the site was part of a United States naval base.
 In practice, Port of Spain served as the de facto federal capital for the duration of the federation's existence.

+Governance

+The Federation also had a number of units deemed to be common services for the entire federation, these were: